 If your vehicle seems to start up rather slowly, or if it seems not to shift gears as you go faster, something may be wrong with a transaxle system sensor.
 If you drive very far that way, your vehicle can be damaged.
 So, if this happens, have your vehicle serviced right away.
-Until then, you can use SECOND (2) when you are driving less than 35 mph (56 km/h) and DRIVE (D) for higher speeds.
+Until then, you can use SECOND (2) when you are driving less than 35 mph (56 km/h) and AUTOMATIC OVERDRIVE ([®]) for higher speeds.
+THIRD (3): This position is also used for normal driving, but it offers more power and lower fuel economy than AUTOMATIC OVERDRIVE (3).